jimmette/Unicorn-of-power/README.md

 ## Javascript canvas game

 This is the first game I have coded.
-I wanted it filled with things that bring me joy et make me smile.
+I wanted it filled with things that bring me joy and make me smile.
 Being a girly girl, it had to have unicorns and rainbows.
 Sadly, I could not find the right unicorn image, so, enjoy Rainbowdash instead!

 ### Commands